jiradamugonshi/BlogExpress/README.md

 A Restful blog website on Node.js paltform where we are performing CRUD operations

 ## Technologies
-Node.js, Express.js framework, Mongoose (ODM), MongoDB and Visual Studio as IDE
+Node.js, Express.js framework, Mongoose (ODM), MongoDB and Visual Studio Code as IDE

 ## Structure
 The project was organised around these main folders: